CiscoSecurity/gta-03-api-use-cases/README.md

   * `true` means the next page is available
 * `startCursor`
   * value identifies the first item in the current results
-  * should be used to construct a request for the previous page
+  * should be used to construct a request for the previous page.
+Necessary when requesting collection resources with parameters using POST method.
   * when the previous page is not available, `null` is returned
 * `endCursor`
   * value identifies the last item in the current results
-  * should be used to construct a request for the next page
+  * should be used to construct a request for the next page.
+Necessary when requesting collection resources with parameters using POST method.
   * when the next page is not available, `null` is returned

 ### Limiting results